Fixing Stability Issue In The Blog Server

 What are CVEs?

 Despite what one may be inclined to think, open-source code is not always perfect.
-It may contain bugs, which is a bit annoying, but it may also contain vulnerabilities, which is potentially a bit dangerous.
+It may contain bugs, which is a bit annoying, but it may also contain vulnerabilities, which is potentially a bit more dangerous.
 These can lead to denial of service attacks, data leaks, or even unauthorized accesses & system takeovers.
 Not good.
 Very bad.
 The usual stuff.

 CVE (Common Vulnerabilities and Exposures) is a system maintained by The United States National Cybersecurity FFRDC and operated by Mitre Corporation.
 The system contains information about, well, vulnerabilities and exposures.
 “CVE” as a noun can also mean vulnerability or exposure.
-Or at least I often use the acronym in with that meaning.
-Checking your Yocto system against this database of vulnerabilities can help to detect security issues lurking in the open-source code components.
+Or at least I often use the acronym with that meaning.
+Checking your Yocto system against this database of vulnerabilities can help detect security issues lurking in the open-source code components.

 Checking vulnerabilities in Yocto

 Every CVE doesn’t necessarily lead to unauthorised root access, and there may be vulnerabilities that don’t have a CVE identifier.
-However, scanning through the CVEs in your system should provide a fairly good image of how vulnerable your system is against possible CVE exploits.
+However, scanning through the CVEs in your system should provide a fairly good overview of how vulnerable your system is against possible CVE exploits.
 At least at the time of the scan, there are constantly new issues popping up which means you have to keep doing it often.
-Also it’s good to keep in mind that this kind of a scan does not check for other kind of weaknesses in the system.
+Also, it’s good to keep in mind that this kind of scan does not check for other kind of weaknesses in the system.
 But at least performing the CVE check in the Yocto system is fairly simple.
 Something is simple in Yocto, what?

 My whole worldview is being shattered.